ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

     !!! note "Moving from trial"

-        If you started with a trial installation, you must adjust the channel(s) you use in order to get software under [BUL license instead of a TTL license](https://ibexa.co/About-our-Software/Licenses-and-agreements/).
+        If you started with a trial installation and want to use the software under the [BUL license instead of a TTL license](https://ibexa.co/About-our-Software/Licenses-and-agreements/), you must change the channel setting that you have just made.

 !!! tip